What should I do if I get hurt or injured at work?

 Get medical help

-If your injury is serious, the first thing to do is get first aid or medical treatment.
+If your injury is serious, the first thing to do is get or medical treatment.

 If you have to go to the doctor or hospital on the day you're injured, your employer should pay for any travel costs.

 If your injury does not go away with first aid treatment, you should get medical treatment.
 This could be going to your family doctor, a hospital, or a medical clinic.